A fan is a pretty simple device. It blows air and it osculates.

 Ionic purifiers or ionizers are also notorious for creating ozone as a by-product.

 You may have heard someone say or even said it yourself, that the air purifier has a weird smell.
-That smell this probably ozone.
+That smell is probably ozone.

 Ozone is said to have a fresh, after a thunderstorm scent.
 But some have described it as a pungent, antiseptic smell, similar to bleach.